cooper-johnston/uit-thesis-light/README.md

 ### Language support

+The language options you specify when selecting the document class must be the first options specified.
+For example, the options ``master`` or ``phd`` must come after the main language.

 The language you specify as the main document language will be the language of the UiT logo on the title page and the language used in headings like “Table of Contents”.
 The supported options are
 * ``english``, or variants like ``USenglish`` or ``UKenglish``, for English
 * ``norsk`` for Bokmål